AzureAD/microsoft-authentication-library-for-android/docs/access_token-pop.md

 When an SHR is created by the client, a timestamp (`ts`) claim is embedded in the JWT.
 The resource middleware will, upon receipt of the token, inspect its signature and timestamp to ensure integrity (anti-tamper protection) and validity (non-expiry).
 By default, the SAL middleware honors a 5 minute validity period meaning that once an SHR been signed by the client it may be used for 5 minutes before the resource will require a newly signed access token.

+>**Note:**<br/>`AuthenticationResult#getExpiresOn()` does _not_ indicate the expiry/validity period configured on the resource middleware for Signed HTTP Requests.
+Instead, it reflects the configured expiry period for access tokens emitted by AAD.
+As such, this value cannot be used to determine whether or not an SHR will be accepted by the middleware.
+Because of this, `getExpiresOn()` cannot be used to signal cache freshness/eviction criteria; therefore it is recommended that users of MSAL call `acquireTokenSilent()` each time a new SHR is required.

 ## Can I continue to use Bearer flows in my application?
 Yes!
 PoP and Bearer flows may be used interchangeably with MSAL and with supported broker versions **so long as the targeted resource supports it**.